kghose/technic-models/helicopter-controls/Readme.md

 - Corresponding part of model

+### Constraining swashplate motion

+All real designs that I studied use a ball-joint to constrain the motion of the swashplate.

+A key issue, it turns out, in the LEGO construction is constraining the swashplate motion.

+### Remote rotations

 ## Rigging

 While researching this topic I became fascinated not only by swashplate, but by